Wow… Well even by my standards, this has been quite a procrastination between posts!

 A collector by nature, my fancies & fineries tell tales of adventure & treasure hunting around the globe.
 I love my accessories BIG & my Interiors full of personality & charm.

-I am an Interior & Event stylist & peddler of quality wares.
+I am a Stylist, Artist & peddler of quality wares.